1. Signs of unhealthy relationships

 Possible indicators for domestic violence in dentistry

-Indicators in the neck-face area 52Facial trauma (synonym=maxillofacial trauma)
+Indicators in the neck-face area 52 – Facial trauma (synonym=maxillofacial trauma)

 Injuries of the head-neck-face region are considered a significant indicator of DV.
 Odontologists dentists, and maxillofacial surgeons should be able to recognise maxillofacial trauma in the head and neck region as a possible indicator of DV.
-From several studies maxillofacial trauma is women are associated with DV in 50% of cases, and the most affected area is the middle third of the face in 60% of cases.
+From several studies maxillofacial trauma in women is associated with DV in 50% of cases, and the most affected area is the middle third of the face in 60% of cases.

 Definition